Updating custom fields' values

 }

-First, create a file updateDeal.php
+First, create a file updateDeal.php.

-request, you’ll need the correct URL meant for updating a Deal field.
-An example with the deal_id
+To make a PUT request, you'll need the correct URL meant for updating a deal.
+An example with the `deal_id` being `567` would look like this: `https://{YOUR_COMPANY_DOMAIN}.pipedrive.com/api/v1/deals/567?api_token={YOUR_API_TOKEN}`.

-(field API key) as a parameter and add a new value.
-In this case, you need to change the value of the “Appointed manager” custom field from “Batman” to “Joker”.
+With the PUT request, you need to pass along the key (field API key) as a parameter and add a new value.
+In this case, you need to change the value of the "Appointed manager" custom field from "Batman" to "Joker".

-request should look like in PHP.
-Don’t forget to replace the data in the example with your deal_id
+Here's an example of what the PUT request should look like in PHP.
+Don't forget to replace the data in the example with your deal_id (how to find the deal ID), the api_token and the company_domain.

 <?php